amkeener/Whitespace/README.md

 Notes:
 * all commands are ran as root (sudo is ommitted)
 * install instructions for ubuntu 14.04
+* During the execution of this project I found that the only reliable version of Ubuntu that played well with the Hackrf and Gnuradio was 14.04.
+I spent many an hour uninstalling, reinstalling, upgrading, and downgrading to figure this out.
+Use 14.04 if you can.

 Install Hackrf one, if using another SDR you can skip Also see: installing hackrf as per: